rosemary honey health benefits

 How is rosemary honey?

 Rosemary honey is typical from the Mediterranean regions, mainly France and Spain.
-With a unique taste it distinguishes itself from other honeys.
-But the production is rarely the same, as it depends a lot on whether conditions from the end of the winter and beginning of the spring.
+With a unique taste, it distinguishes itself from other honeys.
+But the production is rarely the same, as it depends a lot on the conditions at the end of the winter and beginning of the spring.

 Color: light white to extra light (maximum 35 mm Pfund)